Community Reports

 Franklin County HealthMap

-Our organizations have collaborated, in partnership with dozens of community organizations (see list below), to analyze hundreds of health indicators and listen to our residents’ health concerns through a series of focus groups.
-HealthMap 2022 provides our hospitals, our health departments and other community organizations with an important tool to better understand the health needs and priorities of our residents.
-Through this collaborative work, we learned:
+Our organizations are collaborating, in partnership with dozens of community organizations (see list below), to analyze hundreds of health indicators and listen to our residents’ health concerns through a series of focus groups.
+HealthMap 2025, which was released in spring 2025, provides our hospitals, our health departments and other community organizations with an important tool to better understand the health needs and priorities of our residents.
+Click here to view the report in full, and here for an overview.

 Other health issues raised in the report include the need to increase cancer screening and physical activity and decrease tobacco use (especially among youth), firearm injuries and incidents of sexually transmitted disease.